[Skip to Content]

 Climate Terms and Tools

-A primer for building personnel who are new to climate change topics or looking for additional resources Continue reading: Climate Terms and Tools
+Facilities face many challenges related to climate change, including reducing emissions, adapting to new conditions, and increasing resilience.
+This page serves as a primer for building personnel who are new to the topic or looking for additional resources.
+Continue reading: Climate Terms and Tools

 Health Enhancing Strategies